NYPL/MyLibraryNYCApp/README.md

 When you are prompted, enter your domain user password.
 Edit the hosts file.

 The file contains comments (lines that begin with the # symbol) and some default host name mappings (for example, 127.0.0.1 – local host).
-Add your new mappings after the default mappings.
+Add below new mappings after the default mappings.

 127.0.0.1 dev-www.mylibrarynyc.local
 127.0.0.1 dev-sets.mylibrarynyc.local